sshane/openpilot-archive/README.md

 ### How it works:

 dynamic-follow uses multiple factors when deciding how far your car should be from the lead car.
 Stock openpilot (pre 0.5.10) uses a hard coded value of 1.8 seconds to determine the distance.
 This is fine for highway driving in the most perfect of situations where there is usually no traffic.
-However, in real life use, you expect your car to be able to naturally respond to unexpected (and expected) situations.
+However, in real life use, you expect your car to be able to naturally respond to unexpected (and expected, for humans at least) situations.

 ### Factors: